Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Analysis

 Following~\cite{koonin1977proton,pratt1990detailed}, Eq.~\ref{eq:CFtheo} can also be written as

 where $S(r^*)$ is the distribution of the relative distances of particle pairs in the pair rest frame (PRF, denoted by the $^*$) --- the so-called source function.
 The properties of the source in pp collisions at $\sqrt{s}$ = 13 TeV have been evaluated in Ref.~\cite{Acharya:2020dfb}, including the effects of short-lived resonance decays which enlarge the effective source size.
 The wave function of the particle pair relative motion is denoted by $\psi(\mathbf{r}^*,\mathbf{k^*})$ where $\mathbf{k^*} = (\mathbf{p}^*_1-\mathbf{p}^*_2)/2$ is the relative momentum.
 The wave function encapsulates the details of the particle interaction and drives the shape of the correlation function.
-In case of the three-particle normalised mixed moments, the two-particle source function and the wave function of the particle pair relative motion must be replaced by a three-particle source function and wave function.
-In this analysis, the measured three-particle normalised mixed moments distribution is not compared to theoretical predictions.
+In case of the three-particle correlation function, the two-particle source function and the wave function of the particle pair relative motion must be replaced by a three-particle source function and wave function.
+In this analysis, the measured three-particle correlation functions are not compared to theoretical predictions.
 The goal here is to extract the three-particle femtoscopic cumulants which provide experimental evidence of the existence, or the absence, of genuine three-particle correlations, as explained in Section~\ref{sec:cumulants}.